 - Resume Writing/Cover Letters: Designed for students unsure of where to begin in writing a resume.
 We'll discuss the purpose of a resume, the various sections within a resume, different resume styles, and strategies for formatting.
 We can also include information about writing cover letters!

-- Social Networking and the Job Search: Optimize your job search by learning how to effectively use the most common social media channels utilized by recruiters.
+- Social Media and the Job Search: Optimize your job search by learning how to effectively use the most common social media channels utilized by recruiters.

 - Writing a Personal Statement: An important workshop for any student considering graduate or professional school, applying for scholarships/fellowships, or seeking other kinds of opportunities that require personal statements.
 Students will receive tips and strategies for formatting and content creation of effective personal statements.